 Photographers are increasingly aware of the benefits of LED lighting.
 LED light bulbs produce a versatile, natural-looking light.
 This enhances the appearance of photos more successfully than traditional light sources.

 On most occasions, you must have artificial light when taking photos indoors or in dark conditions.
 Artificial light can also reduce shadows on a sunlit day.

 For many years, camera lighting systems relied on xenon bulbs.
 These produce a widespread light, but can make a picture seem harsh and unnaturally bright.

 Today, many camera makers use LED bulbs, especially for built-in flashes.
 LED lighting has a number of distinct advantages over xenon bulbs.
 An LED flash gives you a softer light with a more even spread across the whole of the picture.
 It helps reduce darkness in corners, and avoids glaring patches of light on reflective surfaces.

 Unlike a xenon bulb, LED lighting can either flash or be continuous.
 This means you can use your camera’s video function to take films at night and indoors.

 LED lighting and video

 Continuous lighting is useful for normal digital cameras and essential for video cameras.
 What many video enthusiasts have discovered about LED lighting is not just its softness and even tone, but also its value.
-LEDs use much less electricity than traditional bulbs.
+LED light bulbs use much less electricity than traditional bulbs.

 LED lighting also lasts significantly longer.
 You can expect an average LED bulb to have a life expectancy of 50,000 hours.
 If you run an LED for eight hours a day, it should provide light for more than 17 years.